IDSVA’s fuses distance learning with intensive residencies, allows working artists to pursue advanced scholarship without disrupting their profession.

 The Course of Study is 60 credits over three years, and the dissertation is written over two years.
 Total time to complete the degree is about five years.

-Residency & fieldwork sites include Rome, Spannocchia Castle (Tuscany), Siena, Florence, Venice, Berlin, Aix-en-Provence, Athens, NYC, and Colby College.
+Residency & fieldwork sites include Rome, Spannocchia Castle (Tuscany), Siena, Florence, Venice, Berlin, Paris, Athens, NYC, and Colby College.

 As part of IDSVA’s one-of-a-kind Topological Studies Program, IDSVA students engage in Global Travel.
 The purpose of Topological Studies is to help students grasp the relation between the history of ideas and the history of art and visual culture as a concrete interaction between time and place, especially as that interaction takes shape vis-à-vis Ancient, Medieval, Neoclassical, Baroque, Modern, Postmodern, and contemporary modes of thought and artistic practice.